Frequently asked questions

 What fees and/or costs are involved with having an estate sale?

-Bassetts’ Estate Sales works for you on a commission basis and pays all of the expenses related to the sale, including pre-sale organization, research, pricing, staffing, advertising, signage, packing materials and credit card processing.
+Bassetts’ Estate Sales works for you on a commission basis and pays all of the expenses related to the sale, including, research, pricing, staffing, advertising, signage, packing materials and credit card processing.
+There is a small set-up fee that will be deducted from the settlement.
 You are NOT required to pay any deposit or upfront fees.
 Contracted outside clean-out services are an optional service that we provide which can be deducted from the proceeds of sale.
 We provide a detailed accounting for the sale within 10 days.
 Any additional costs will be discussed prior to the sale and will be included in the contract.

 What happens to the unsold items?